jrasmusson/swiftui/Combine/GettingStarted/README.md

 - Key-Value observing (KVO)
 - Ad-hoc callbacks

-Combine takes all these events, streams them into one, and let's you add logic to decide how they get processed and ultimately how they affect the state of our UI controls.
+And what Combine does is it takes all these events, streams them into one, and let's you add logic to decide how they get processed and ultimately how they affect the state of our UI controls.

-## How does it work?
+## Where would I use it?

 Let's say we are building wizard registration app.
 And before a wizard can create an account we need to check that: